cvhrnkmp/Advanced_RAG_Sport_News/README.md

 ```math
 \text{score}(d,q) = \epsilon \cdot \sum_{i=1}^{n} \text{IDF}(q_i) \cdot \frac{f(q_i, d) \cdot (k_1 + 1)}{f(q_i, d) + k_1 \cdot \left(1 - b + b \cdot \frac{l(d)}{\text{avg(l(D))}}\right)}
 ```
 There is an $\epsilon$ to prevent negative $IDF$ scores.
-For more information take look into the[BM25 implementation](https://github.com/dorianbrown/rank_bm25/blob/master/rank_bm25.py).
+For more information take look into the [BM25 implementation](https://github.com/dorianbrown/rank_bm25/blob/master/rank_bm25.py).
 $IDF$ is the inverse term-frequency of $q_i$.
 A less term-frequency results in a higher score.
 Thereby, the score is more less for words with a high frequnency like *the*, *and*, *or* and so on.
 $f(q_i, d)$ is the term frequency of the term in the document $d$.
 The constants $k_1$ and $b$ are set to $k1=1.5$ and $b=0.75$.